arl/dotfiles/README.md

  - [lightline](https://github.com/itchyny/lightline.vim)
  - [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)

-My vimrc is well categorized and commented so that you and I easily find what we are looking for There are a lot of colorschemes, I change them often but eventually come back to [desert256](http://www.vim.org/scripts/script.php?script_id=1243)
+My [`.vimrc`](./vim/.vimrc) is well categorized and commented so that you and I can easily find and modify what we are looking for.
+There are also loads of colorschemes, I change them often but eventually come back to [desert256](http://www.vim.org/scripts/script.php?script_id=1243)

 ## Disclaimer